-1. Students must complete a bachelor's degree, preferably with a major in Sociology.
-Students without an undergraduate Sociology major may be admitted under the condition that they take additional course work in sociology.
+1. Complete a bachelor's degree, preferably with a major or minor in Sociology.
+Students without an undergraduate Sociology major or minor may be admitted to the program but may be required to take additional undergraduate course work in sociology.

-2. Students must have competitive scores on the Graduate Record Examination (GRE).
-GRE scores over five years old will not be accepted.
+2. Earn competitive scores on the Graduate Record Examination (GRE).
+[Note: GRE scores over five years old will not be accepted.
 The requirement of GRE scores may be waived for applicants who already hold a graduate degree.]

 3. Earn a minimum 3.0 grade point average for the last 60 credits of undergraduate work leading to the bachelor's degree.

 APPLYING FOR A GRADUATE TEACHING ASSISTANTSHIP

 A GTA is deeply involved in the life of the department, as the position requires full-time enrollment (three seminars) and about twenty hours per week of involvement in teaching.
-The Department provides GTA's with a dedicated workspace near the Department's office suite in the Culture and Society building on the Boca Raton campus, as well as a range of professional development opportunities.
+The Department provides GTAs with a dedicated workspace near the Department's office suite in the Culture and Society building on the Boca Raton campus, as well as a range of professional development opportunities.

-If the GTA's work in both the assistantship and the graduate program is satisfactory, the assistantship is offered for the four terms necessary to complete the degree.
+If the GTA's work in both the assistantship and the graduate program is satisfactory, the assistantship is continued for the four terms necessary to complete the degree.

-The assistantship includes a full waiver of tuition plus a stipend; students are responsible to pay all student fees.
+The assistantship includes a full waiver of tuition plus a stipend; students are responsible for paying all student fees.

 DEADLINES FOR APPLICATIONS FOR ADMISSION AND ASSISTANTSHIPS

 Applications are reviewed on a rolling basis.
 Review of applications begins mid-semester in Fall and Spring term.
 Those seeking admission for Fall term are encouraged to complete their applications by the end of March, especially if they are seeking an assistantship.
 Those who apply late in Spring term might be admitted to the graduate program for the Fall term, but may be too late to be considered for an assistantship.